[Updated: February 21, 2025]

 In general, we define a non-negative error measure by taking two arguments, expected and predicted output, and computing a total error value over the whole dataset.

 $ Error = E \left( h, g \right)$, where $ h$ is a hypothesis and $ g$ is the target function. $ E \left( h, g \right)$ is based on the errors on individual input $ x_i$.
 Therefore, we can define a pointwise error measure $ e \left( h \left( x_i \right), g \left( x_i \right) \right)$.
-The overall error then is the average value of this pointwise error. $ Error_{overall} = \frac{1}{n} \sum_{i=1}^{n} | h \left( x_i \right) – g \left( x_i \right) |$
+The overall error, then, is the average value of this pointwise error. $ Error_{overall} = \frac{1}{n} \sum_{i=1}^{n} | h \left( x_i \right) – g \left( x_i \right) |$

 An email is a spam | An email is not spam | |

-Classify an email is a spam | 0 | 1 |
+Classify an email as spam | 0 | 1 |

-Classify an email is not spam | 1 | 0 |
+Classify an email as not spam | 1 | 0 |

 An email is a spam | An email is not spam | |

-Classify an email is a spam | 0 | 10 |
+Classify an email as spam | 0 | 10 |

-Classify an email is not spam | 1 | 0 |
+Classify an email as not spam | 1 | 0 |

 Again, the error function (or cost function, risk function) really depends on different problems and should be defined by customers.